Teachable Moments with Children and Death

 Teachable moments start to prepare a child for a death loss and provide a future frame of reference to pull from when needed.
 Using the correct language when talking about death and perhaps doing a burial ritual with sensitivity and care will help the child understand the process in which some deaths go through.

 Consider getting books from the library or other sources that talk about death and dying.
-Books can found that relate to many aspects and topics about death that are suitable for children and youth.
+Books can be found that relate to many aspects and topics about death that are suitable for children and youth.

 Teachable moments are just that, teachable and are no substitute for a serious death loss.
 Let the child know it is okay to cry and be sad.
 Lead by example.
 If you as an adult feel sad for the death then say so.
-Change the future experience of death by starting with a teachable moment.